joonseoJ/simpleATMcontroller/README.md

 ### I can't deposit or withdraw money
 Unit of the dollar is integer.
 So decimal or number bigger than 2147483647 is not valid.

+### Every trouble shooting failed... how can I run this project?
+If you are not possible to build this project, just run executable file at "exe" folder of "main" branch.

 ## How to compile project?
 You need <b>g++</b>, <b>make</b> to compile source code.